 - A "personal statement describing your academic and other interests."
 This statement "should describe the specific area of proposed study and the applicants' reasons for wishing to study at Oxford.
 This personal essay must not exceed 1000 words in length and should be written in as simple and direct a manner as possible."

-- At least five, and no more than eight, letters of recommendation, at least four of which should be from professors.
+- At least five, and no more than eight, letters of recommendation, at least four of which should be from professors and at least one of which should be a character reference.

 - An official transcript.